siriustech2024/Tofu-AWS/README.md

 ## Infrastructure Setup

+### Backend Configuration
+This project uses a **local backend** for the Tofu state file by default.
+This means:
+- ✅ No lock issues or permission problems
+- ✅ Simpler setup and development
+- ✅ Works offline
+- ⚠️ State is shared between CI/CD jobs via artifacts

+If you need a remote backend (S3, GitHub, etc.), edit `Tofu/IaC/backend.tf` accordingly.

 ### 1. Configure Backend (Optional)
 Edit `Tofu/IaC/backend.tf` to set up your preferred remote state backend.
-By default, it uses an empty HTTP backend block.
+By default, it uses a local backend for simplicity and to avoid lock issues.

 ### 2. Initialize and Apply IaC
 You can use either OpenTofu or Terraform CLI.
 Example with OpenTofu: